stouffer/EvoGeoModules/manuscript/manuscript.md

 basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
-Our results suggest that, while the continental-scale system might show a strong signal of past coevolution (which was also reported, through different analyses, by other studies of this system), the quasi-entirety of this signal is lost when species and their interactions are filtered to assemble local communities.
+Our results suggest that, while the continental-scale system might show a strong signal of past coevolution through significantly matching phylogenies (which was also reported, through different analyses, by other studies of this system), the quasi-entirety of this signal is lost when species and their interactions are filtered to assemble local communities.
 That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling in a manner that proceeds independently of the evolutionary history of species pairs.
 Because regional and local networks have the same species, the difference between them stems for the loss of some species interactions locally.
 It would therefore seem that local species pools in this system are driven more by the interaction between abiotic conditions and species tolerance than they are by potential species interactions.
 Taking a step back, this result suggests that while a shared phylogenetic history is a strong structuring force at the scale of the species pool, its influence is overridden by other factors during species filtering and community assembly.
 This does beg for future investigation of whether the importance of phylogenetic history decays at smaller spatial scale in host-parasite assemblages.

 Local networks show little to no signal of co-phylogenetic matching, and the strength of co-phylogenetic matching that can be ascribed to the interactions